Install the zDC subsystem

 <hlq>.with the appropriate high-level qualifiers.

-Optional but recommended: Add a command to your system startup to automatically start the zDC subsystem at IPL.
+optional Add a command to your system startup to automatically start the zDC subsystem at IPL.

 Good test for the zRemote connectivity returns